nor5/tp-wordpress/README.md

 ## Choices of configuration

 ### Adminer over phpMyAdmin:
-Why i choose Adminer because it is a lighter alternative to phpMyAdmin and supports multiple types of databases (MySQL, PostgreSQL, SQLite, etc.) in a single interface, and  also provides a better, friendlier user interface.
+I choose Adminer because it is a lighter alternative to phpMyAdmin and supports multiple types of databases (MySQL, PostgreSQL, SQLite, etc.) in a single interface, and  also provides a better, friendlier user interface.

 ### Environment Variables: